boroda123/spring-boot-service/README.md

 Currently, the service is deployed at AWS, try it here: https://k7b3riigaa.us-east-2.awsapprunner.com/users

-**Note**: the spring-boot-service App Runner may be stopped on occasion to save operational costs.
+**Note**: the spring-boot-service AWS App Runner may be stopped on occasion to save operational costs.
 Please contact me directly for the local, Docker, or in-cloud demo.